Copying NTP Settings

 If the DC is running inside of a virtual machine (VM), it is possible that the virtual DC is obtaining its time information from the physical host instead of the NTP server.
 Microsoft does not recommend this confirmation for a virtual domain controller.
 All DCs need to have a consistent clock.
 Otherwise the VMs might incur replication errors or Kerberos authentication errors if the physical host's clock is changed.

-For more information see Running Domain Controllers in Hyper-V: Operational Considerations for Virtual Domain Controllers.
+For more information see Running Domain Controllers in Hyper-V (Microsoft Docs).

 Troubleshooting NTP Configuration Errors